henrysky/astroNN/docs/source/neuralnets/layers.rst

 Dropout w/ Continuous Relaxation for Bayesian Neural Net
 ---------------------------------------------------------

-`ConcreteDropout` is an implementation of `arXiv:1705.07832v1`_, modified from the original implementation `here`_.
+`ConcreteDropout` is an implementation of `arXiv:1705.07832`_, modified from the original implementation `here`_.
 Moreover, the layer will ignore Keras's learning phase flag, so the layer will always stays on even in prediction phase.
+This layer should be only used for experimental purpose only as it has not been tested rigorously.

-The main difference between `ConcreteDropout` and standard bernoulli dropout is `ConcreteDropout` learn dropout rate during training.
+The main difference between `ConcreteDropout` and standard bernoulli dropout is `ConcreteDropout` learns dropout rate during training instead of a fixed probability.

 `ConcreteDropout` can be imported by